scionproto/scion/doc/dev/design/anonymous-ISDs.rst

 In addition it would be useful to have an request argument where the endhost can specify their preference regarding from which (P-ISD) the returned segments should be:

 - No preference specified (default): CS delivers segments from best fitting (P-)ISD (there could be several).
-- Preference list of (P-)ISDs: CS delivers segments form all listed (P-)ISDs
+- Preference list of (P-)ISDs: CS delivers segments form all listed (P-)ISDs.
-- Preference "ALL": CS delivers segements from all known (P-)ISDs
+- Preference "ALL": CS delivers segements from all known (P-)ISDs.

 See also `Nested P-ISDs and Hierarchies`_.